jamband/suerte/README.md

-# QuietNextz
+# Suerte

-QuietNextz is my private playground for Next.js and Bootstrap 5.
+ Suerte is my private playground for Next.js and Bootstrap 5.

 ## Features